 The study and practice of sentence structures including future and irregular past tense constructions.
-Comparatives, information questions, and compound nouns and verbs.
+Comparatives, information questions, and compound

 ESL 22 ESL Speaking & Listening II

 The study and practice of speech in different environments and some simple social occasions.
 Sound distinction and production in the context of a sentence and listening for specific information.